Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: H alpha profile fit

 We use the curve-fit function from the SciPy library in Python to perform the fits.
 The FWHM of the Lorentzian components was determined from the width parameter derived from these fits.
 Vertical dashed lines in the figures mark the FWHM of the Lorentzian peaks.
 The uncertainty in the FWHM was estimated by taking the square root of the diagonal elements of the covariance matrix associated with the fit width, with an additional term for residual variance to account for model-data deviations.
 The uncertainty in the FWHM is visually represented by shaded bars around these dashed lines, indicating potential variability due to fitting errors.
 Furthermore, uncertainties in the parameters of the Lorentzian fit, particularly the width, are illustrated by shaded regions around the main fit lines, which are estimated by adjusting the width parameter by $\pm$ the uncertainty of the width.
 It is important to note that FWHM uncertainties do not account for uncertainties due to instrument resolution, meaning that FWHM estimates for lower-resolution spectra are much more uncertain than those for high-resolution ones.
-The calculated FWHM values and their uncertainties are summarised in Table~\ref{tab:fwhm}.